The Most Recent Fatal Events

 Related accident details

-Air France fatal passenger events since 1970
+Air France plane crashes since 1970

-12. 21 May 2000; Executive Airlines BAe Jetstream 31; near Wilkes-Barre, PA: The aircraft crashed about eight miles (12.8 km) from the airport while maneuvering for its second landing attempt.
+15. 21 May 2000; Executive Airlines BAe Jetstream 31; near Wilkes-Barre, PA: The aircraft crashed about eight miles (12.8 km) from the airport while maneuvering for its second landing attempt.
 The second landing was attempted during a period of reduced visibility after a charter flight from Atlantic City, NJ.
 Both crew members and all 17 passengers were killed.

 Fatal Jetstream events